EmuraDaisuke/SortingAlgorithm.SetsunaShiki/README.md

 The unit is seconds, the lower the number, the faster.

 ## Worst case 1
-When the top is changed to the maximum value for a sorted array.
+When changing the first to the maximum value for a sorted array.

 ||std::sort|std::stable_sort|Setsuna-Shiki|
 |---:|---:|---:|---:|